 Read More: Best Teen Movies on Netflix

-Ana and Vitória are two girls set in the backdrop of a musical extravaganza, who meet other by chance and fall for each other almost instantaneously.
-Parties, dance and music form an integral part of this lesbian romance which also comprises of some steamy sequences and a few tragic overtures.
+Set in the backdrop of a musical extravaganza, the film centers upon Ana and Vitória who meet each other by chance and fall for each other almost instantaneously.
+Parties, dance, and music form an integral part of this lesbian romance which also comprises some steamy sequences and a few tragic overtures.
 Additionally, the beauty of the formative duration of a relationship is impeccably and convincingly portrayed throughout – perhaps the best feature of the film.
 Watch it for some of the best performances as far as South American Spanish movies are concerned.

 Read More: Funniest Movies on Netflix